yugabyte/yugabyte-db/docs/content/latest/comparisons/hbase.md

 needs to wait for the server’s ephemeral node in Zookeeper to expire, followed by time take to split the transaction logs into per-shard recovery logs, and the time taken to replay the edits from the transaction log by a new server before the shard is available to take IO.
-In contrast, in Yugabyte, the tablet-peers are hot standbys, and within a matter of few heartbeats (about few seconds) detect failure of the leader, and initiate leader election.
+In contrast, in Yugabyte, the tablet-peers are hot standbys, and within a matter of few heartbeats (a few seconds) detect failure of the leader, and initiate leader election.

 ## C++ implementation

 Avoids GC tuning; can run better on large memory machines.
-Richer data model: YugabyteDB offers a multi-model/multi-API through CQL & Redis (and SQL in future).
+Richer data model: YugabyteDB offers a multi-model/multi-API using YSQL, YCQL, and YEDIS.
 Rather than deal with just byte keys and values, YugabyteDB offers a rich set of scalar (int, text, decimal, binary, timestamp, etc.) and composite types (such as collections, UDTs, etc.).